Duty of disclosure

 If the insurer chooses not to avoid the contract, the insurer may, at any time, reduce the amount of insurance provided.
 This would be worked out using a formula that takes into account the premium that would have been payable you had told the insurer everything he or she should have.

 However, if the contract has a surrender value, or provides cover on death, the insurer may only exercise this right within three years of entering into the contract.

 If the insurer chooses not to avoid the contract or reduce the amount of insurance provided, the insurer may, at any time vary the contract in a way that places the insurer in the same position the insurer would have been in if the person had told the insurer everything he or she should have.
 However, this right does not apply if the contract has a surrender value or provides cover on death.

 If the failure to tell the insurer is fraudulent, the insurer may refuse to pay a claim and treat the contract as if it never existed.

 Your privacy with MetLife Insurance Limited ABN 75 004 274 882 AFSL 238096 ('MetLife' or the 'Insurer')

 Your privacy as a member of Hostplus

 The information you provide in this form is collected by and held by Hostplus' Fund Administrator, Australian Administration Services Pty Limited (AAS) ABN 62 003 429 114 to administer your insurance within your Hostplus account.
 If you do not provide the requested information, we may be unable to properly administer your insurance.
-Your personal and sensitive information will only be disclosed to Hostplus staff as required, our administrators of AAS, Metlife Insurance Limited and/or our legal or other professional advisors if reasonably necessary.
+Your personal and sensitive information will only be disclosed to Hostplus staff as required, our administrators of AAS, our insurer(s) and/or our legal or other professional advisors if reasonably necessary.